drekuru/knex-mig/README.md

 ### Feature Roadmap:

--   `mig seed make <name>` - Create a new seed migration (should give user option to create .json or .js file)
+-   `mg seed make <name>` - Create a new seed migration (should give user option to create .json or .js file)
 -   add support for .sql files
--   `mig make <name>` - this exists but need to add option to create a .sql file
+-   `mg make <name>` - this exists but need to add option to create a .sql file